North Cowichan

 North Cowichan (Canada 2021 Census population 31,990) is a district municipality established in 1873 on Vancouver Island, in British Columbia, Canada.
 The municipality is part of the Cowichan Valley Regional District.
 North Cowichan is noted for a landscape including forests, beaches, rivers, and lakes.
 The municipality encompasses the communities of Chemainus; Westholme; Crofton; Maple Bay; and "the South End".
 The latter is an informal name for a built-up area which is essentially a suburb of the City of Duncan, a separate municipality.

 Geography

 Located on the east coast of southern Vancouver Island, North Cowichan is centrally located immediately north of and adjacent to the city of Duncan and south of Ladysmith.
-Spanning 193.98 square kilometers, North Cowichan includes the communities of Chemainus, Crofton, Westholme, Maple Bay and the so-called "South End" which is functionally a suburb of Duncan, a separate municipality.
+Spanning 193.98 square kilometres, North Cowichan is the largest incorporated municipality by land area on Vancouver Island, and includes the communities of Chemainus, Crofton, Westholme, Maple Bay and the so-called "South End" which is functionally a suburb of Duncan, a separate municipality.

 Geology

 The last glacial period, the Fraser Glaciation occurred between 29,000 and 15,000 years ago.
 The glaciers that formed carved out the Cowichan Valley and left behind glaciers up to 30 metres thick.
 These fertile lands and mild climate have led to a history rich in agriculture.